 the manara erotic tarot- knave of air ( Fante di aria )

-The Erotic Tarot - Knave of Air, is obviously and air element card.
-However, rather that the traditional androgynous youth, or a princess, the Knave of air is plumber who wields his pipe wrench, rather than a sword and who dances to his own music.
+The Erotic Tarot - Knave of Air, is obviously an air element card.
+However, rather than the traditional androgynous youth, or a princess, the Knave of air is plumber who wields his pipe wrench, rather than a sword and who dances to his own music.
 Hence, someone who dances to his own tunes.
 Grease spotted coveralls and all, he is without a care in the world.